Search for

 MR.1 First production model built for electronic intelligence only; 46 built

-MR.2P Upgraded MR.2 airframes with IFR probe
+MR.2P Upgraded MR.2 airframes with an IFR probe

 AEW.3